Toy Subs: History

 Live, Toy Subs played over 1500 shows throughout the 90's in Texas, surrounding states, and Japan.
 The band played festivals like Buzz Fest (Houston, 1995 and 1997), and opened for Bush, the Smithereens, Big Wreck, Catherine Wheel, Steve Vai and Sammy Hagar and more.

 In the studio, Toy Subs consistently produced demos to shop to record labels.
 In 1990, they released a local cassette called "Now" based on their first demo, which also had some of the bed music they used on Star Search.
 Several follow-up demos recorded in 1990–92 were not released (until much later on "Toy Subs Early Years: Demos and Bootlegs”) because of a production deal they had with Steve Ames of Rampart Studios.
 During that time, Billy West left and was replaced by Bill Walter on bass.
 After parting ways with Steve, the band followed up with a pair of demos recorded with engineer/producer Alan Doss (drummer for Galactic Cowboys on label DGC at the time) called “The Red Floor Sessions” 1 and 2, the first of which was released locally on cassette in 1993.

-By 1994, Darwin and Bill were followed by Greg Mayfield on Bass and John Simmons on drums.
+By 1994, Darwin and Bill were followed by Greg Mayfield on Bass and Johnny Simmons on drums.
 They quickly recorded a four-song CD at Rivendell with Alan Doss and Ryan Birsinger called “Shed” thinking that would be the new band name for original music.
 But, in 1995, the band brought in Brian Garcia as Producer/Manager and essentially a fifth member.
 They recorded a 7-song CD called “Vim Fuego” under the name Shed only to be coaxed back to the name Toy Subs by the folks at The Buzz radio station in Houston due to the popularity of the name.
 Vim Fuego was repackaged with 8 songs, and produced three singles that achieved rotation status around Texas.
 The Buzz Houston broke “Dr. Bre”, and the singles “W.I.D.L.Y.” and “Skydive” also received airplay at stations around Texas.
 Toy Subs continued to tour extensively, and recorded their follow-up, “Vodka Sonic”, a ten-song CD that garnered airplay around TX as well.
 The singles receiving airplay were “Bad Rain”, “Apathy 101”, Take It Down”, and “Secret Sneak”, The band had small offers for publishing and record deals throughout the 90's, but turned them down in the hope of garnering a solid recording contract.
 It did not happen, and when the Buzz station sold to a major corporation, the airplay died with it.
 Toy Subs played the millennium New Year's show at Houston's Hard Rock Café, and decided to stop touring and recording.